Welcome to Brantford!

 We can assist you in determining your buying power

 That is, your financial reserves plus your borrowing capacity.
-If you give me some basic information about your available savings, income and current debt, I can refer you to lenders best qualified to help you.
-Most lenders — banks and mortgage companies — offer limited choices.
+If you give us some basic information about your available savings, income and current debt, I can refer you to lenders best qualified to help you.
+Banks, credit unions or other lenders may be the best fit for you!

 We have many resources to assist you in your home search